Andrew Vaughn Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is fourth in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Reds pitching staff ranks fifth in the league.

-- The Reds' 4.98 team ERA ranks 25th across all league pitching staffs.
+- The Reds' 4.92 team ERA ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to rank 13th in baseball in home runs surrendered (35 total, 1.1 per game).
+- The Reds rank 14th in baseball in home runs surrendered (37 total, 1.1 per game).

-- Lodolo (2-1) gets the starting nod for the Reds in his seventh start of the season.
-He's put together a 6.16 ERA in 30 2/3 innings pitched, with 44 strikeouts.
+- Ashcraft makes the start for the Reds, his seventh of the season.
+He is 2-0 with a 2.00 ERA and 27 strikeouts through 36 2/3 innings pitched.

-- The lefty last appeared on Sunday against the Oakland Athletics, when he tossed five innings, allowing three earned runs while giving up five hits.
+- The righty's most recent time out came on Wednesday against the San Diego Padres, when he tossed six innings, surrendering one earned run while giving up six hits.

-- The 25-year-old has put up a 6.16 ERA and 12.9 strikeouts per nine innings in six games this season, while giving up a batting average of .338 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.